1965 Wisconsin Supreme Court election: Campaign

 Boyle centered his campaign by assailing the court's current composition for having what he characterized as an "ultraliberal" ideological lean.
 He pointed primarily to the Barnes ruling, and secondarily to the earlier Tropic of Cancer ruling.
-However, while the Tropic of Thunder rulin had received great attention and generated broad negative public sentiment that benefited Boyle's 1964 campaign, the Barnes ruling had gone largely unnoticed by the media and failed to attract the same vigorous public public outrage.
+However, while the Tropic of Thunder ruling had received great attention and generated broad negative public sentiment that benefited Boyle's 1964 campaign, the Barnes ruling had gone largely unnoticed by the media and failed to attract the same vigorous public outrage.
 While the result of the election would be close, its low turnout indicated that unlike 1964 there was not a strong sentiment motivating voters.

 Results

 The voter turnout of the election was regarded to be very low.